pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

   SELECT itemID, max(bid) FROM bids GROUP BY itemID
 ```

-This last statement defined a readonly-table called "prices" that will
+This last statement defined a read-only table called "prices" that will
-be updated every-time the table "bids" changes.
+be updated every time the table "bids" changes.

-That's it for the server-side.
+That's it for the server side.
 Great!
 Now what's left is to connect
 the pieces to the different clients.
 SKDB is embeddable, which means
 it can run inside another program, on pretty much any platform,
 including on the web!